-There are many ways to modify assignments and assessments to help English learners, including using sentence frames, sentence starters and vocabulary banks.
+There are many ways to modify assignments and assessments to help English learners, including using sentence frames, sentence starters, and vocabulary banks.
 These modifications provide support structures that allow them to better articulate their thoughts and opinions without having to nervously struggle with every single word.
 Modifications can also help reduce the fear of judgment because they have tools to guide them to the correct way to verbalize or write their responses.
 Once they become more advanced, those sentence starters and vocabulary words will become second nature, and you can build on that support structure to push them further.

 Putting English learners in pairs or collaborative groups with students who are proficient or native speakers can help them learn from their peers’ different backgrounds.
-These valuable partnerships can decrease fears and feelings of judgement, and give English learners a sense of belonging over time.
+These valuable partnerships can decrease fears and feelings of judgment, and give English learners a sense of belonging over time.

 It’s important to approach each English learner with an open mind because every student will respond to your methods differently.
 Just remember that lowering the affective filter can determine how well — and how fast or slow — an English language learner will progress.

-Kara Wyman has a BA in literature and an MEd from University of California-Santa Barbara.
+Kara Wyman has a BA in literature and a MEd from the University of California-Santa Barbara.
 She has worked with adolescents for a decade as a middle school and high school English teacher, the founder and director of a drama program, and a curriculum designer for high school and college courses.
-She works with 13- to 19-year-old students as a project manager of a non-profit organization.Tags: Mid-Career Teacher, New Teacher, Professional Development
+She works with 13- to 19-year-old students as a project manager of a non-profit organization.Tags: ESOL, Mid-Career Teacher, New Teacher, Professional Development